godotengine/godot-docs/classes/class_editorexportplatformios.rst

 If ``true``, shaders will be compiled and embedded in the application.
 This option is only supported when using the Forward+ or Mobile renderers.

+\ **Note:** When exporting as a dedicated server, the shader baker is always disabled since no rendering is performed.

 .. rst-class:: classref-item-separator

 ----